mrcavalcanti/mosaicoo/contribute/breaking-changes-guide.md

 import { deprecationWarning } from '@grafana/data';

 /**
- * @deprecated -- this is no longer necessary and will be removed in Grafana 9.0.0 */ myOldFunction(name: string) {
+ * @deprecated -- this is no longer necessary and will be removed in Mosaicoo 9.0.0 */ myOldFunction(name: string) {
     deprecationWarning('MyFile', 'myOldFunction', 'myNewFunction');